Obesity, Appetite, and a Gene Mutation in Labrador Retrievers

 Prevalence of the Mutated Gene

-The mutated gene was found in 23% of the 721 Labrador Retrievers tested in the UK and the United States.
+The mutated gene was found in about a quarter of the 310 Labrador Retrievers involved in one trial carried out by the researchers.
+In another trial involving a total of 411 dogs from the United States and the UK, researchers found that 23% of the Labrador Retrievers had the mutated gene.
 The dogs included both companion and assistance animals.
 Interestingly, the gene was discovered in 76% of the 81 assistance dogs that were checked.
 The greatly increased percentage in assistance dogs was surprising to the researchers.

-According to owner reports, dogs with the mutation are more motivated to find food than dogs without the mutated gene and perform behaviours such as food scavenging and begging more often.
-In addition, most of the dogs in the experiment who had the mutation were significantly heavier than their counterparts.
+According to owner reports, dogs with the mutation are more motivated to find food than dogs without the mutated gene and perform behaviour such as food scavenging and begging more often.
+In addition, most of the dogs in the experiment who had the mutation were significantly heavier than their counterparts without the mutation.
 Many were overweight or obese.
 This wasn't true for all of the dogs with the mutation, however.
 This may have been due to diligent food and portion control by the owners.

 Assistance Dogs and a POMC Gene Mutation